 The Harmful Effects of Childhood Lead Poisoning

 Even though lead has been banned from paint products since 1978, homes built before that time are often still likely to contain the harmful substance.
-According to the Centers for Disease Control and Prevention (CDC), more than four million residences containing lead paint are home to one or more children under the age of six.
+According to the Centers for Disease Control and Prevention (CDC), more than four million U.S. homes have children living in them who are being exposed to high levels of lead.

 Children diagnosed with lead poisoning often suffer from: